Inmate escapes from Edmonton correctional facility | CBC News

 Saskatchewan is serving a sentence of two-and-a-half years for a firearm offence and vehicle offences, including driving while disqualified.

-He is described as being five feet nine inches and 170 pounds.
+He is described as being five feet nine inches tall, weighing 170 pounds.
 He has brown eyes and black hair with tattoos on his face and body.

 Anyone with information on his whereabouts is asked to contact police.